esoltys/climate_data_viz/README.md

 Before you begin, ensure you have met the following requirements:

 - Python 3.7 or higher
-- A Copernicus Climate Data Store (CDS) API key
+- A Copernicus Climate Data Store (CDS) Beta API key https://cds-beta.climate.copernicus.eu/how-to-api

 ## Installation